-Not everyone suffers the same effects when given medication; two people given an identical drug can have contrasting consequences.
-For example, diazepam will normally have a very sedative effect but in a small number of cases, an individual will become hyperactive.
+Not everyone suffers the same effects when given medication so it’s important to stay aware of your body when you take ever over-the-counter drugs.
 There's simply no way of telling in advance how you will respond to a drug.

-This is why it's so important to take care when you are given a new drug.
-You won't have any idea how it could affect you until you start taking it so it's best to plan to stay away from the car until you get used to it.
+That’s why it's so important to take care when you are given a new drug.
+You won't have any idea how it could affect you – and it may affect you differently each time – until you start taking it, so it's best to plan to stay away from the car.

 What are some of the signs to watch out for?

 Just like alcohol, prescribed medication has the potential to make an individual feel intoxicated or 'spaced out' and unable to respond to situations as quickly as they need to.
 This is just one of a range of symptoms which can be triggered by the use of medication, whether prescribed or bought over the counter.